pawamoy/markdown-exec/docs/usage/index.md

 ````

 WARNING: **Limitation**
-Wrapping the result is not possible when HTML output is enabled,
+Wrapping the result is not possible when HTML output is enabled.
-nor when source and output are concatenated with the "console" style.

 ## Additional options